SelrahcD/selrahcd.github.io/_posts/2015-02-10-smurfing-a-bot.md

 ## Language analysis

 The analysis of sentences is something complicated and might be harder in french than in some other language.
-I didn't even a second imagine
-I could get along with this project without a good parser.
+I didn't even imagine for a second I could get along with this project without a good parser.

 I searched the web for a few hours and finally discovered the work done by [Alpage](https://www.rocq.inria.fr/alpage-wiki/tiki-index.php?page=Accueil), a research group working at INRIA, the french computer science search institute.
 They have created a set of tools that can analyse a sentence and returns [lexems](http://en.wikipedia.org/wiki/Lexeme).